Cadabam's Mindtalk – Talk to Dr. Riya, Your 24/7 Voice-Based Mental Health AI Companion.

 • Changes in energy levels, experiencing fatigue throughout the day with poor physical stamina.

-Relaxation Techniques for Mental Exhaustion
+Relaxation Techniques For Mental Exhaustion

 When mental fatigue sets in, incorporating specific relaxation techniques can promote mental well-being and combat exhaustion.
 Here are a few effective strategies: